-You all know what dreams I’ve got.
-They’re huge.
-The other day, I was talking to a neighbor about my purpose for this blog – to promote myself as a writer with postings on the subjects that inspire me, most of which happen to be films.
-I told him that I’ve been having a blast while at this.
-This blog serves as an emotional outlet without the complexity of a novel, and it’s readily available on the internet – a comfort from the close hits I have had in which the right people have read my more ambitious works, only for disquietude to result as their interest fizzled out.
+Inevitable.
+You all know what dreams I’ve got – quite simply, to write and to be read; hence, this blog, which serves as an emotional outlet without the complexity of a novel.
+It is also readily available on the internet – a comfort from the close hits I have had in which the right people have read my more ambitious works, only for disquietude to result as their interest fizzled out.
 “I admire your persistence,” a neighbor told me the other day.
 “This is what I set out to do,” I responded.
-Herein lies the Superman in me, if not in physical strength then in a merciless endurance for rejection, for through the years, with every setback and rejection, writing has come to encompass a great deal more than the self.
-“To forge from the smithy of my soul the uncreated conscience of my race,” James Joyce declares in “A Portrait of the Artist as a Young Man.”
-So it is with me.
-I owe it to all from where I hail whose stories have invigorated my creativity to make it.
+Herein lies the Superman in me, if not in physical strength then in a merciless endurance for rejection, for through the years, with every setback, writing has come to encompass a great deal more than the self.
+“You’ve got to give more than you take,” Reeve has said. (https://www.brainyquote.com/authors/christopher_reeve) And so I owe it to all whose stories have invigorated my creativity to make it.